hardeylim/ClientFinder/README.md

 ## Assumptions

-- The JSON file structure follows the format provided in the challenge
-- The client data contains at minimum the fields: id, full_name, and email
+- JSON files can contain any fields, with optional rating field for staff data
+- Records can be either client or staff data with common searchable fields
+- Generic record handling allows for flexible data structures
 - Case-insensitive searching is desired for better user experience
 - The application will be run in a Unix-like environment

 ## Project Structure

 - `bin/`: Contains the executable script
-- `data/`: Contains the client data JSON file
+- `data/`: Contains JSON data files (clients.json, staff.json)
 - `lib/`: Contains the application code
-  - `models/`: Data models
+  - `models/`: Data models (Client, Staff)
-  - `repository/`: Data access layer
+  - `repository/`: Data access layer with generic JSON handling
-  - `services/`: Business logic
+  - `services/`: Business logic (Search, Ratings, Duplicate Finding)
   - `cli/`: Command-line interface

 ## Future Enhancements

 The application is designed to be easily extended with:

-1. Support for any JSON file with dynamic field specification
+1. Additional data source support with automatic schema detection
+2. Advanced filtering and sorting capabilities
+3. Data validation and schema enforcement
+4. Record comparison and merging features
-2. REST API interface for the same functionality
+5. REST API interface for remote access
-3. Scalable design for larger datasets
+6. Scalable design for larger datasets
-4. Additional search and analytics capabilities
+7. Enhanced analytics and reporting features

 ## Development